Iraqi protesters call for downfall of politicians

 On Thursday, powerful Shi’ite Muslim cleric Moqtada al-Sadr, whose bloc finished first in the election, said politicians should suspend efforts to form a coalition until the protesters’ demands are met.

-Sadr, whose militiamen staged violent uprisings against U.S. forces after the 2003 invasion, has in the past mobilised tens of thousands of people to press his demands.
+Sadr, whose militiamen staged violent uprisings against U.S. forces after the 2003 invasion, has in the past mobilized tens of thousands of people to press his demands.

 Grand Ayatollah Ali al-Sistani, the most influential cleric in Iraq, has also expressed solidarity with the demonstrators.